is-a-good-dev/cli/README.md

-# is-a-good-dev-cli
+# is-a-good.dev CLI
-CLI for is-a-good.dev
+Register your is-a-good.dev subdomain from your command line!